 Who Is CREA and Who Are Colorado’s Electric Cooperatives?

 The Colorado Rural Electric Association neither generates nor distributes electricity.
-CREA represents and serves Colorado’s 22 electric cooperatives that do distribute electricity and Tri-State Generation and Transmission Association, which generates the electricity for 17 of the state’s 22 co-ops.
+CREA represents and serves 21 of Colorado’s 22 electric cooperatives, that do distribute electricity, and Tri-State Generation and Transmission Association, which generates the electricity for 17 of the state’s 22 co-ops.
 (Four member co-ops purchase their electricity from Xcel Energy and one purchases its electricity elsewhere.)

 In total, CREA’s member cooperatives serve nearly 1.5 million rural electric consumers in Colorado.
 Co-op service territory covers over 70% of the landmass of Colorado, reaching all four corners of the state and serving all or a portion of every county except Denver City and County.